Download PDF Last Second Chance.3.22.19.final

 In a few minutes, attorney Bill Able would talk to a dead person for only the second time in his life.
-He swiped his access card to the conference room, identified by “Last Chance–Authorized Only” etched in black script letters on the unbreakable frosted glass door.
-The heavy lock clanked open, and Bill walked slowly into the eerily blue-lit, windowless room.
+He swiped his access card to the conference room, identified by “Last Chance–Authorized Only,” etched in black script letters on the unbreakable frosted glass door.
+The heavy lock clanked open, the lights went up, and Bill walked slowly into the eerily windowless room.
 The door automatically closed and locked behind him.
 The walls of this room were constructed with an internal steel mesh that could not be burned or cut open.
 He sat in one of four black leather chairs around a square glass-top table.
 A black-cased laptop displaying the word “Universal” on the cover was firmly secured to the table.
-This laptop was unique because it was preloaded with one program, “Last Chance,” developed by the company, Universal Intelligence.
+This laptop was unique because it was preloaded with one program, “Last Chance,” developed by the technology behemoth, Universal Intelligence.
 The program was regarded worldwide as a revolutionary scientific and technological breakthrough.
 For security reasons this computer was not part of the law firm’s network, and the room was video-monitored twenty-four-hours a day.
-Universal Intelligence provided the security specifications to the law firms entrusted with this technology and mandated they be followed to the letter.
+Universal Intelligence, or Universal as it was widely known, provided the security specifications to the law firms entrusted with this technology and mandated they be followed to the letter.

 The New York law offices of Dexter Bates, P.C. occupied the top three floors of a twenty-three story office building in midtown Manhattan.
 Bill was a thirty-year-old associate in his sixth year with this prestigious firm.
 It was quite a compliment for Bill to be permitted to handle this interview since his boss, the very demanding and driven Jacob Stone, was out of town.
 At this moment, Bill was more uneasy than proud about what he was about to encounter.
 His jittery nerves and the twenty extra pounds he carried on his tall, formerly athletic body were making him sweat, so he removed his dark blue pinstriped suit coat and slightly loosened his steel blue striped tie.
 The firm had a strict dress code, which had not yet caught up with the current fashion of bold and colorful men’s socks, so today Bill wore his favorite pair, bright blue with brown and black dancing dogs.
 It was one way to express his fun-loving spirit otherwise stifled by the firm’s rules of conformity.